fallen-icarus/cardano-swaps/README.md

 ##### Executing a Two-Way Swap

-Any Cardano user can execute an available swap using either the `ForwardSwap` or `ReverseSwap` redeemer as long as the swap conditions are met.
-When `ForwardSwap` is used, the `forwardPrice` is used and asset2 is the offer asset while asset1 is the ask asset.
-When `ReverseSwap` is used, the `reversePrice` is used and asset1 is the offer asset and asset2 is the ask asset.
+Any Cardano user can execute an available swap using either the `TakeAsset1` or `TakeAsset1` redeemer as long as the swap conditions are met.
+When `TakeAsset1` is used, the `asset1Price` is used, and asset1 is the offer asset while asset2 is the ask asset.
+When `TakeAsset2` is used, the `asset2Price` is used, and asset2 is the offer asset and asset1 is the ask asset.

 At a high level, the spending script uses the swap input's output reference and datum to find the corresponding swap output.
 The checks are essentially: